ProdigyHacking-Devs/ghostPHEx/README.md

-# PHEx-Prodigy-Hacking-Extension
+# ghostPHEx
-A cheat loader for Prodigy Math Game.
+A cheat loader for Prodigy Math Game, disguised as a sideloaded chrome extension if using at school.

 # - Credits to: